diozeppe/idfm_etls_study_case/README.md

 ## Future features

+- Remove Pandas to a more scalable PySpark implementation
 - The YAML config file for the DAGs will be expanded upon, similar to the [Astronomer.io](https://github.com/astronomer/dag-factory) DAG factory and this [AWS blog](https://aws.amazon.com/blogs/big-data/dynamic-dag-generation-with-yaml-and-dag-factory-in-amazon-mwaa/) post.
 - Create Data Warehouses and data quality checks.
 - Set up the workflow and storage at a cloud service.